mahulo2009/RoboND-Kinematics-Project/README.md

 ![alt text][image4]

-Taking in consideration this difference the a's and d's can be calculated as follow:
+Taking in consideration these differences the a's and d's can be calculated as follow:

 * d1 =  0.330 + 0.42 = 0.75
 * a1 =  0.35